 and repetition, with love and positive reinforcement, he / she will learn quickly.
 The adults in your household must assume the role of pack leader, in order for your puppy to grow up secure and confident.

-and reusable pee pads (I never recommend disposable pee pads as these can be easily chewed up and swallowed by your puppy) just inside the crate door can help with any accidents that will happen.
-The create door should be left open while you are home so that
+in the crate and reusable pee pads (I never recommend disposable pee pads as these can be easily chewed up and swallowed by your puppy) just inside the crate door can help with any accidents that will happen.
+The create door should be left open while you are

-he can go in and out as he / she pleases.
+home so that he can go in and out as he / she pleases.
 Kids should be taught that they are never to bother the puppy while he / she is in his / her “den” – this is their safe space and should be respected.
-The puppy should also sleep in its crate until
+The puppy should also sleep in its

-he / she is old enough to sleep through the night without having any accidents.
+crate until he / she is old enough to sleep through the night without having any accidents.
 If you do not have room for a crate in your room or the living space, be sure to create a space just for your puppy.
-You should also use a crate (soft crate, plastic crate or metal
+You should also use a crate (soft crate, plastic

-crate) or barrier in your vehicle for travel for all the same reasons that your child rides in a car seat.
+crate or metal crate) or barrier in your vehicle for travel for all the same reasons that your child rides in a car seat.
 As you will soon realize, the first 4 to 6 months of age, puppies eat, sleep and potty A LOT!
-During the first 6 months of your puppies’ life they
+During the first 6 months of your puppies’

-should be fed 3 to 4 times a day which can then be reduced to 2 meals a day between 6 and 8 months of age.
+life they should be fed 3 to 4 times a day which can then be reduced to 2 meals a day between 6 and 8 months of age.
 The last meal and water should be approximately 2 hours before bedtime with one last play period and potty break just before going to bed.
-While still

-a young puppy, he / she will need to potty first thing in the morning, before and after naps, immediately upon coming out of their crate, before and after eating and after (and possibly during) a round of playtime.
-Accidents in the house are inevitable and
+While still a young puppy, he / she will need to potty first thing in the morning, before and after naps, immediately upon coming out of their crate, before and after eating and after (and possibly during) a round of playtime.
+Accidents in the house are inevitable

 advice on proper nutritional supplements and recommended food’s.